 - Meeting Alaskan locals.
 Everyone was very friendly.

-- An Alaskan Wilderness Lodge – a real summer vacation experience, like a luxurious camp with activities, gourmet meals and lodging included.
+- Stay at an Alaskan Wilderness Lodge – a real summer vacation experience, like a luxurious camp with activities, gourmet meals and lodging included.

 Alaska Summer Trip Tips

-- Don’t worry about bringing an umbrella.
-Use a rain coat and rain boots like the locals do.
+- Leave your umbrella at home and pack a rain coat and rain boots like the locals do.